UTSA vs. UNLV NCAA Football Odds, Plays and Insights | October 2, 2021

 UNLV Stats and Trends

-- UNLV has two wins against the spread in four games this season.
+- Thus far this year UNLV has two wins against the spread.

-- The Rebels have been underdogs by 21 points or more three times this year and have covered the spread twice.
+- This season, the Rebels have two against the spread wins in three games as an underdog of 21 points or more.

 - UNLV's games this year have hit the over on one of three set point totals (33.3%).

-- When UNLV puts up more than 17.8 points, it is 1-0 against the spread and 0-2 overall.
+- When UNLV records more than 17.8 points, it is 1-0 against the spread and 0-2 overall.

-- UNLV is 1-0 against the spread and 0-2 overall when the team amasses more than 283.8 yards.
+- UNLV is 1-0 against the spread and 0-2 overall when the team totals more than 283.8 yards.

-- This year the Rebels have four turnovers, three fewer than the Roadrunners have takeaways (7).
+- This season the Rebels have four turnovers, three fewer than the Roadrunners have takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.